 - (1) The Master's degree programme in Sustainability Economics and Management is offered on a full-time or part-time basis.
 The standard period of study is four semesters on a full-time basis; part-time study is based on the regulations for part-time studies at the Carl von Ossietzky University of Oldenburg. - (2) The degree programme has a workload of 120 credit points according to the European Credit Transfer and Accumulation System (ECTS).
 6 credit points are awarded for each module successfully completed with an examination; 30 credit points are awarded for the Final Master's module.
 24 credit points are allocated for writing the Master's thesis and 6 for the associated colloquium.
 The degree programme is structured in such a way that, as a rule, 30 credit points can be obtained per semester; in the case of part-time study, 12 or 18 credit points can be obtained per semester. - (3) The content of the degree programme is taught in 15 compulsory and elective modules.
 The five basic modules cover the fundamentals of economic, political, legal and natural science approaches to sustainability issues at an advanced level and are designed to help students to fill in the gaps in their previous knowledge.
+Students select one out of the modules wir808, wir809, and 894 for compulsory attendance.
+Out of the modules wir812, wir904, and wir905, students choose two of the modules for mandatory enrolment.

-In the five specialisation modules, students gain in-depth knowledge of economic and business analyses of environmental and sustainability issues.
-In the four supplementary modules, which students can choose and combine as they wish, students develop their subject-specific knowledge and skills.
-Students can take two (max.) of the specialist language modules wir933, wir934, wir935 and wir863.
+In the four accent modules, students gain in-depth knowledge of economic and business analyses of environmental and sustainability issues.
+In the five supplementary modules, which students can choose and combine as they wish, students develop their subject-specific knowledge and skills.
+All compulsory modules not taken as basic modules may also be taken as a supplementary module.

+Students can take two (max.) of the specialist language modules wir863, wir866, wir933, wir934, wir935, wir943, wir944 and wir945.

 Students also have the option of taking a further supplementary module in related subject areas, in particular from the programmes offered by the Environment and Sustainability Master Cluster.

 The subject-specific supplementary modules can form a specialisation.
 If a student takes certain module combinations as part of the "Sustainability Economics and Management" Master's degree programme and, as a result, completes one of the specialisations on offer, these modules must be expressly listed and specified on the transcripts (Appendices 2 and 2a).
-If this listing is not in the interest of the student, the Academic Examinations Office must be informed and the listing may be waived. - (4) The following specialisations (with a workload of 12 credit points) are available: - 1.
-Eco-Entrepreneurship (two of the following three modules: Eco-Venturing (wir938), Innovation Management (wir830) and Advanced Entrepreneurship (wir920).
-Students must complete the Eco-Venturing module)
+If this listing is not in the interest of the student, the Academic Examinations Office must be informed and the listing may be waived.

+(4) The following specialisation areas (with a workload of 18 credit points) are available: